sequentech/iam/README.md

     * user_id: string (255) foreign key, to  User.id, required
     * perm: string (255) title of the permitted action. required
     * object_type: string (255) type of object to which the user is granted permission to. required
-    * object_id: string (255) object related to which the user is granted permission to
+    * object_id: string (255) object related to which the user is granted permission to id (default=0) mean permission in all id
 * CreditsAction
     * user: userdata associate
     * action: choice add or spend